Best Prime Day iPad deals: iPad Pro, iPad Air, more [Updating] - 9to5Toys

 Looking for the best Prime Day iPad deals?
 You’ve come to the right place.
-Throughout Amazon’s 48-hour event, we’re expecting to see notable price drops on Apple’s entire current and previous generation iPad lineup.
-Amazon will be price matching many offers at other retailers like Best Buy, Walmart and Target, making this a great time to upgrade to a new tablet from Apple.
+Throughout Amazon’s 48-hour event, we’re seeing notable price drops on Apple’s entire current and previous generation iPad lineup.
+Amazon is price matching many offers at other retailers like Best Buy, Walmart and Target, making this a great time to upgrade to a new tablet from Apple.
 Hit the jump for all of the best Prime Day iPad deals.

 Best Prime Day iPad deals

-Note: Update: Amazon is now taking an extra up to $100 off various 11- and 12.9-inch iPad Pro models at checkout.
-You’ll see the added discount listed just below the sales price, and reflected on the final page.